microsoft/MixedRealityToolkit-Unity/Documentation/HTKToMRTKPortingGuide.md

 | Setup                     | Place the InputManager in the scene. | Enable the input system in the Configuration Profile and specify a concrete input system type. |
 | Configuration             | Configured in the Inspector, on each individual script in the scene. | Configured via the Mixed Reality Input System Profile and its related profile, listed below. |

+Learn more about the [new configuration system here](MixedRealityConfigurationGuide.md).

 Related profiles:
 * Mixed Reality Controller Mapping Profile
 * Mixed Reality Controller Visualization Profile